tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Dec 07 2007

-Otto Boyer (a 47-year-old White wealthy college graduate) entered a church, ready to deliver a speech to religious people.
+Otto Boyer (a 47-year-old white wealthy college graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Otto Boyer had never preached his views to theists before, and freaked out.
 Otto Boyer uttered a quick prayer to Karma to calm his nerves.
 As Otto Boyer entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Otto Boyer used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 To prove his's point, Otto Boyer described an example where he personally witnessed Karma divinely healing someone.
 Otto Boyer argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.